 Supplemental oxygen.
-Oxygen is given to your baby by placing mask on his or her face or by putting your baby under an oxygen hood.
+Oxygen is given to your baby by placing mask on the face or by putting your baby under an oxygen hood.

 Blood tests.
 These tests measure the amount of oxygen in your baby’s blood.

 Continuous positive airway pressure.
-This treatment uses a mechanical breathing machine that pushes a continuous flow of air or oxygen to your baby's airways to help keep tiny air passages in the lungs open.
+This treatment uses a mechanical breathing machine.
+The machine pushes a continuous flow of air to your baby’s airways to help keep tiny air passages in the lungs open.

-Tube feedings may also be necessary if the baby's breathing rate is too high.
+Tube feeding.
+Your baby may need this if his or her breathing rate is too high.
 This will help keep your baby from breathing in food from the mouth into the lungs.